Lupus and Your Organs: Kidneys and the Brain

 This page explains lupus organ involvement for educational purposes only and does not constitute medical advice.
 Always consult your rheumatologist, nephrologist, or neurologist regarding specific symptoms or treatment plans.

-Get notified when new research about Systemic lupus erythematosus is published.
+Get notified when new evidence is published on Systemic lupus erythematosus.